Korea Releases Official Statistics on Foreign Residents' Domestic Movement and Entry-Exit Flows

-The newly released statistics are the “Statistics on the Movement of Foreign Residents in Korea” and the “Statistics on the Inflow and Outflow of Foreign Residents in Korea.”
-Both sets of statistics were newly designated as nationally approved statistics in April 2026 following a review by the National Data Agency.
+The ministry announced the datasets on April 24, 2026.
+The "Statistics on the Domestic Movement of Foreign Residents" and the "Statistics on New Inflows and Outflows of Foreign Residents" were designated as nationally approved statistics in April following a review by the National Data Agency.

 Related Articles